cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 ## Overview

-Work Queue is a framework for building large scale master-worker applications.
+Work Queue is a framework for building large scale manager-worker applications.
-Using the Work Queue library, you create a custom master program that defines and submits a large number of small tasks.
+Using the Work Queue library, you create a custom manager program that defines and submits a large number of small tasks.
 Each task is distributed to a remote worker process which executes it and returns the results.
-As results are created, the master may generate more tasks to be executed.
+As results are created, the manager may generate more tasks to be executed.
 It is not unusual to write programs that distribute millions of tasks to thousands of remote workers.